theradeonxt/FastImageEditor/README.md

 - Multicore aware, tries to split workloads where possible (OpenMP).
 - maximize the potential of your desktop x86/x86-64 Intel or Amd CPU by using SIMD data paralellism.
 - Dynamic CPU Dispatching - it runs the code most optimal for the detected CPU (at runtime).
+(Credit to https://github.com/anrieff/libcpuid)
 - Pure "C" interface, allowing it to be used from higher level frameworks, e.g in this case a NET app.

 # Preliminary Benchmarks